top of page

 Social: Building Stronger Relationships

 Next up is 'S', which stands for social.
 This involves how companies manage relationships with employees, suppliers, customers, and the communities where they operate.
-In the Yahoo Finance review, we pointed out that socially responsible companies often have better relationships with their customers and stakeholders.

 For example, companies that prioritize their employees' well-being often see increased productivity and decreased turnover.
 By investing in such companies, you're not only supporting ethical practices but also contributing to a sustainable future.